Galloper Wind Farm Fund (GWFF)

 How is the fund administered?

 The fund is administered by Suffolk Coast & Heaths AONB on behalf of Galloper Wind Farm Ltd and is held by Suffolk County Council.
 A Panel meets once a year (usually in spring) to assess projects and award grants.
-The GWFF Panel includes representatives from Galloper Wind Farm Ltd, Suffolk County Council, Suffolk Coastal District Council and Leiston Town Council.
+The GWFF Panel includes representatives from Galloper Wind Farm Ltd, Suffolk County Council, East Suffolk Council and Leiston Town Council.
 The AONB will take 10% of the annual granted amount awarded in fee for administration and management of the grant, and will put this towards projects that the AONB deliver.

 Why is there a Fund offered by Galloper Wind Farm?

 Galloper Wind Farm Limited has Development Consent Order approval for a substation and associated cabling and connection at Sizewell, Suffolk in association with its offshore wind farm.
 This infrastructure is in close proximity to the Greater Gabbard substation.
 The offshore cabling comes ashore at Sizewell and connects into the Galloper substation before connecting via new and existing infrastructure, to National Grid’s electricity network.
 As part of this development a Section 106 agreement was made by Suffolk County Council, Suffolk Coastal District Council (now East Suffolk Council), the Ogilvie Estate and Galloper Wind Farm Ltd.

 The fund is agreed at £187,000 over 17 years, to be paid at £11,000 per annum to Suffolk County Council, starting in 2016.